CharStiles/ofxSplat/README.md

 Thanks
 _______
-Thanks to Zach Lieberman for writing the meat of the renderer, from the vbo preperation to the sorting.
+Thanks to Zach Lieberman for writing the meat of the renderer, from the vbo, fixing the shaders, to the sorting and beyond.